Before your trip, check the latest government advice for any travel alerts for your destination.

 Road signs in New Zealand

-Worried about reading the road signs in New Zealand?
-Don’t be!
-New Zealand actually uses the same green and white destination road signs as Australia, making it fairly straightforward to make your way around.
-However, if you are driving from Auckland to the capital city of Wellington, don’t expect to see signs for Windy Welly from the start of your journey.
-Rather than indicating the route to the final destination of Wellington, New Zealand’s road signs tend to advise drivers of the next closest major hub – so don’t worry if you only see signs for Hamilton, Taupo, Palmerston North for the majority of your journey – you’re on the right road!
+However, if you are driving from Auckland to the capital city of Wellington, don't expect to see signs for Windy Welly from the start of your journey.
+Rather than indicating the final destination, New Zealand's road signs tend to advise drivers of the next closest major hub.
+So don't worry if you only see signs for Hamilton, Taupo, Palmerston North for the majority of your journey – you're on the right road!

 Driving in New Zealand